Theme song: "Back to Black" Amy Winehouse

 More tears fall down her face as Dawn pulls Shelley into her again.
 Shelley holds the weeping girl as she nods.
 "Fine," she whispers through her tears.
 "I'll go the hospital, but only if you're with me.
 Please don't leave me alone."

-like a two story-brick building from New York City for the photo shoot
+to look like a two story-brick building from New York City for the photo

 pictures of the models, up against the brick building.
 The models are